esluyter/ESTimeline/README.md

 ### Bulk edit Synths -- To make this envelope affect all your Synths:
 - click and drag to select all the Synth clips (your envelope clip can also be selected, it doesn't matter)
-- right click, "clip actions > bulk actions > Bulk edit (change) Synth arguments"
+- right click, "Clip actions > Synth actions > Bulk edit (change) Synth arguments"
 - assign the `freq` of all the clips to (the single quotes are important!)
 `'freq0'`
 (or whatever the name of the envelope clip is)